solo-io/gloo/docs/content/installation/advanced_configuration/extauth_custom_ca.md

 description: Configuring a custom certificate authority for extauth to use.
 ---

-Gloo Edge Enterprise includes external authentication, which allows you to offload authentication responsibilities from Envoy to an external authentication server.
+Gloo Gateway Enterprise includes external authentication, which allows you to offload authentication responsibilities from Envoy to an external authentication server.
 There may be cases where you need the external authentication server to trust certificates issued from a custom certificate authority.
-In this guide, we will show you how to add the certificate authority during Gloo Edge Enterprise installation or after installation is complete.
+In this guide, we will show you how to add the certificate authority during Gloo Gateway Enterprise installation or after installation is complete.

 The external authentication server runs as its own Kubernetes pod or as a sidecar to the `gateway-proxy` pods.
 The certificate authority public certificate will be saved as Kubernetes secret, and then an initialization container will be used to inject the CA certificate into the list of trusted certificate authorities for the external authentication pods.

 For this guide, we will create a temporary certificate authority using OpenSSL.
 In a production scenario, you would retrieve the public certificate from an existing certificate authority you wish to be trusted.

-This guide assumes that you already have a Kubernetes cluster available for installation of Gloo Edge Enterprise, or that you have a running instance of Gloo Edge Enterprise.
+This guide assumes that you already have a Kubernetes cluster available for installation of Gloo Gateway Enterprise, or that you have a running instance of Gloo Gateway Enterprise.

 ## Create a certificate authority